sandeepdewangan/1-next-basics/README.md

   - Granular control.
 - Sub-navigation.
   - Each slot act as a separate mini application, complete with its own navigation and state management.

+### Unmatched Routes in Parallel Routes

+Suppose we have 3 slots, and one of the slots navigate to other components, changing the main URL then when user reloads the page it shows 404 Page Not Found Error.
+Because the url has changed.
+To solve this issue use `default.tsx`.